-The vulnerability of God has not received much attention in Old Testament theology so far.
+To date, the vulnerability of God has not received much attention in Old Testament theology.
 It is discussed, under the description of God's 'impotence', by W. Dietrich and Chr.
-Link, and by J. Jeremias, under the heading of God's self-limitation, though.
-The tension in God between sovereignty and loyalty is clearly a theme in Walter Brueggemann's theology.
+Link, and by J. Jeremias, under the heading of God's self-limitation. in addition, the tension in God between sovereignty and loyalty is clearly a theme in Walter Brueggemann's theology.

 The OT project explores how primarily in the Old (and possibly New) Testament God's commitment leads to vulnerability and inner struggle in God himself.
 The intention is to develop this theme through an exegetical and theological in-depth examination of some key passages.
 These might include Exodus 32-34 (where the LORD makes his name known and that name is at stake), Deuteronomy 32 (where the LORD, in his response to Israel's apostasy, reckons with his reputation among the other nations and their gods) and Hosea 11 (where God's own heart recoils within him when he should punish his people).

 This project thus focuses on the theological theme of God's vulnerability, in the context of His commitment to creation and to His people.
-Related themes are God's repentance, envy and patience, and God's suffering from his people.
+Related themes are God's repentance, envy and patience, and God's suffering on account of his people.
 These themes can be included in the study, as well as a comparison with similar themes elsewhere in the ancient Near East.

-Depending on the candidate's interest and qualifications, there is room to include (passages from) the New Testament in the study as well and thus conduct a more biblical-theological study.
+Depending on the candidate's interest and qualifications, there is room to include (passages from) the New Testament in the study as well and thus conduct a more holistic biblical-theological study.

 In the OT project, the primary focus is on God's vulnerability in the Old Testament.
 At the same time, it is important for the researcher to be aware of the relationship between biblical scholarship and systematic theology.
 The conversation between these disciplines and collaboration with the ST researcher is an important part of this project.